Frequently Asked Questions

 It was auctioned off at the 1997 Western National Meet.
 The winning bid was $450.

 3. About My Writing: I hope you enjoyed my postings on this site.
 I was Club Editor for the Continental Connector from August 1992 to December 2003.
 During that time, I wrote numerous articles about cars which were published in the Connector.
 A selection of these appears on this site.
-I continue to provide AutoSketches to the Connector newsletter.
-I also wrote the Remember When sections which accompany each AutoSketch.
+I continued to provide AutoSketches to the Connector newsletter even after my retirement as editor.
+I also wrote the Remember When sections which accompanied each AutoSketch.
 Old Cars Weekly gave three Golden Quill Awards to the Connector during my tenure as Editor.

 The Connector remains in good hands; it continues to win Golden Quill Awards to this day.